1er Bataillon de Fusiliers Marins Commandos: Formation

 The creation of the battalion was initially planned for March 1941, but it was delayed until 1942.
 At this time, Troop 1, "Commandos Français", was formed with the intention of raising the unit to a battalion of 400 personnel in readiness for the expected offensive operations in Europe.
 Initially, the unit was headquartered in the vicinity of Portsmouth while undergoing training with other units at the Commando Training Centre at Achnacarry, Scotland.

-Initially, the battalion was organized into a headquarters section, medical, radio, and transportation sections, and three troops designated 1, 8 and 9, the last being responsible for using Depth Charge Projector Mark 6, Mod 1, commonly called the "K-Gun"; 177 men in all.
+Initially, the battalion was organized into a headquarters section, medical, radio, and transportation sections, and three troops designated 1, 8 and 9, the last being responsible for using the Vickers GO No.2 Mk.1 Land Service machine gun, commonly called the "K-Gun"; 177 men in all.
 In 1944, the battalion was expanded to three troops, with the Headquarters troop and A & B Troops performing the usual land commando role.
 A large number of the battalion's personnel came from Brittany.

 Operations

 Members of Troop 1, under the command of Lieutenant (Navy) Kieffer, took part in the raid on Dieppe (Operation Jubilee) with the British and Canadian commandos on 19 August 1942.
-In November 1942, the unit became officially known as the 1ère compagnie de fusiliers marins commandos, with members of the unit participating in the night raid on the bridge at Plouézec on 11 and 12 November 1942.
+In November 1942, the unit became officially known as the 1ère compagnie de fusiliers marins commandos, with members of the unit participating in Operation Fahrenheit, a night raid on the bridge at Plouézec on 11 and 12 November 1942.

 French commandos took part in the raid on the beach of Wassenaar in Holland on 28 February 1944, the site of V-2 rocket launches, during which six of them, including Captain Charles Trepel, were killed.

 In March 1944, the battalion received its official designation, and in May 1944, a few weeks before the Normandy landings, they received their own badge consisting of an ecu of bronze charged with a brig (representing adventure) and the barred dagger of the Commandos with, in the sinistral corner, the Cross of Lorraine and underlined by a streamer carrying the inscription "1er Bn F.M.Commando".
 The green beret was worn in the British fashion, pulled right with badge over the left eye or temple.
 The battalion was initially assigned to No.4 Commando of the British Army's 1st Special Service Brigade, serving as its 5th and 6th Troops.

 The unit began training for the impending invasion of France in March 1944.
 In the days that preceded the Normandy landings, the commandos were issued with poor quality photographs of the objectives.
 Because some of the French commandos were from Normandy, they recognised the sites, which concerned the brigade's British staff.
 As a result, the Frenchmen were temporarily confined to their camp before the landings.